 We enter this into our financial plan and we now have an OP of £2,150.83.

 And this is now what our profit and loss report looks like:

 Bear in mind this is a very simplified example, there are going to be more costs that are involved here – but for the sake of keeping it simple, this example does the trick.

 Now, what exactly does operating profit say about your business?

 Simply put, operating profit is a good indicator of whether your business model works.

-In a larger business, the operating profit is watched by stakeholders like hawks and often affects stock prices.
+In a larger business, the OP is watched by stakeholders like hawks and often affects stock prices.
 This is because it also indicates how well a business is being managed and also how efficient it is at supplying customers with the product.

 “How?
 Surely, the overall net profit of a business is the best indicator of how well it’s being run and managed?”